erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

             C_gig_Zhang_Vibrio_SRA_ID.txt		C_vir_ROD_SRA_ID.txt
       ```

 ### 6. Add metadata for all the samples to "Organized_SRA_info.xlsx" spreadsheet for reference later.

 * Completed

 ## 1/31/2020 Data Download from SRA database (except for Dermo transcriptomes from Dina)

 ### 1. Write script to download each SRA in a separate loop and place files in correct folder.

 * Script added to github.
       Path: /Users/erinroberts/Documents/PhD_Research/Chapter_1_Apoptosis Paper/Chapter1_Apoptosis_Transcriptome_Analyses_2019/DATA ANALYSIS/apoptosis_data_pipeline/Transcriptome_Bluewaves_Cluster_Analysis_2020/2020_SCRIPTS/fetch_all_SRA_2020.sh
 * Helpful link regarding use of SRA-toolkit: https://reneshbedre.github.io/blog/fqutil.html
 * Version of SRA toolkit used: SRA-Toolkit/2.9.0-centos_linux64
-    * Out and error files in `/data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/2020_Scripts/Script_out_error_files/`
+* Out and error files in

+      `/data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/2020_Scripts/Script_out_error_file/`
           a.
 Outfile named `fetch_SRA_output_1_31_2020`
           b.
 Error file named `fetch_SRA_error_1_31_2020`

 * After download, check that all SRA's were successfully loaded onto the cluster.
 * The prefetch command downloads a `*.sra` version of each file in `$HOME/ncbi/public/sra`.
 You can change the default location of where this data is dowloaded by using `vdb-config`, however changing the config file for a shared cluster resource is not recommended.
 I'm going to download data for each experiment separately, run a check sum using `vdb-validate`, and then delete the SRA files from home, and then start the next group of transcriptomes in my script and go down the list.
-      -Error messages received during download regarding timeout.
+       * Error messages received during download regarding timeout.
 Disregard message as long as you receive read and written output.
         `2020-02-03T15:54:05 prefetch.2.9.0 sys: timeout exhausted while reading file within network system module - mbedtls_ssl_read returned -76 ( NET - Reading information from the socket failed )
         2020-02-03T15:54:05 prefetch.2.9.0 int: timeout exhausted while reading file within network system module - ?-]: Cannot KStreamRe
         `